martybantam/Stormshadow/README.md

 Usage:

 The program receives udp packets from a Linux nfqueue (default 1, but configurable).
-It then rewrites source ip address and ports prior to returning the packet to the nfqueue for onward transmission
+It then rewrites source ip address and ports prior to returning the packet to the nfqueue for onward transmission.

+Typically packets are directed towards Stormshadow by sending packets of interest to the chosen nfqueue

+eg

+sudo iptables -I OUTPUT -p udp --dport 5060 -j NFQUEUE --queue-num 1

+to monitor usage

+sudo iptables -L OUTPUT -n -v --line-numbers

+to cancel

+sudo iptables -D OUTPUT -p udp --dport 5060 -j NFQUEUE --queue-num 1

 Parameters